MatsMoll/aligned/README.md

 Alinged makes handling data sources easy, as you do not have to think about how it is done.
 Only define where the data is, and we handle the dirty work.

+Furthermore, you can also add materialised sources which can be used as intermediate sources.

 ```python
 my_db = PostgreSQLConfig(env_var="DATABASE_URL")
 redis = RedisConfig(env_var="REDIS_URL")